killakalle/8anu_Exploration/Capstone_Proposal.md

 ### Evaluation Metrics

-Ranking and recommendation problems in general lend themselves to using the following metrics

-* Mean average precision (MAP)
-* Normlaized discounted cumulative gain (NDCG)
-* Root mean squared error (RMSE)

-During the course of the project I will explore which of these metrics is best applied in our case.
+Basically, our problem is a ranking problem.
+We want to show the most attractive and suitable climbs to a user.
+However, we'll frame it as a rating prediction problem.
+Using different models we will predict ratings of so far unrated routes.
+For this purpose we will use **RMSE** as our evaluation metric.

+The project model as well as all of the benchmark models can be evaluated using RMSE, thus making this metric the favorable choice.

 ### Project Design

 When executing this project, I will follow those main steps

 **1 - Data exploration**
-I will start with some data exploration to gain insights about data distribution, outliers (if any) and missing values.
+I will start with some data exploration to gain insights about data distribution (e.g. how many climbs are rated vs unrated, number of ratings per user), outliers (e.g. climbs in very low or very high grades) and missing values (e.g. route name missing or nonsense/ cannot be matched with any actual route).

+During data exploration I want to quantify how bad the situation is around misspelling in route names, e.g. misspellings of route _Baggi ned_ (engl. _Won't manage_) such as _BAGGI AND_, _Baggi Nad_, _Baggi Net_.

 **2 - Data preparation**
 During preparation I will try to extract a list of unique routes.
 In the dataset a record contains currently the route that was climbed and if the climber provided it, also a rating.
 As such there will be many duplicate routes.
 String similarity measures like Sørensen–Dice coefficient or Levensthein distance should help here.

-Additionally, I will transform data, e.g. one-hot encoding of categorical attributes like `country` or `city` and decide how to do handle missing data.
+Getting to a unique list of routes is important for creating a _climber X routes_ matrix containing ratings.

+In case a rating cannot be attributed to any route, e.g. in case route name is missing, I will drop those items.

 **3 - Model exploration**
+Durin model exploration I will try out a number of alternatives to predict ratings of unrated climbs.
+(Hence RMSE, as mentioned in an earlier paragraph) is a suitable metric to evaluate all of the approaches).

+Starting out with a user-based approach which is a sort of k-nearest neighbors algorithm.

+Set up _n X m_ matrix consisting of the ratings of _n_ climbers and _m_ routes.
+Each element _(i, j)_ represents the rating climber _i_ rated route _j_.

+For each route _j_ climber _i_ has not climbed yet, we find similar climbers to climber _i_ (e.g. Cosine, Pearson) that have rated route _j_.
+Then I will calculate a rating based on rating of k nearest neighbors.
+We recommend the _n_ top rated routes to the climber.

-During the model exploration I will first look at exploring data with KMeans and try to find natural clusters of climbers with a preference for certain types of climbs.
+As an alternative I will be exploring data with **K-Means** algorithm and try to find natural clusters of climbers.
+The _Elbow method_ should help finding a good number of clusters.
+The elbow method works by plotting the ascending values of k versus the total error calculated using that k.

-In case results are not satisfactory, I may explore further using Collaborative Filtering (e.g. using Surprise[^fifth], Association Rules... and decide on the best model.
+For users within a cluser, I will recommend routes on other climbers'

+As a third potential option I may look into **Item-based collaborative filtering**, which is a model-based algorithm that recommends items based on their similarity.
+Again this uses similarity functions such as Cosine and Pearson.

+If it turns out that the above three methods do not yield satisfactory results, e.g. due to sparsity in data, I may look into a fourth option:

+Apply SVD algorithm, e.g. using `surprise` package.

 **4 - Fine-tuning of the model**
 Once the most promising model is found, I will continue to fine-tune the model to improve results.
 At this stage I will also employ evaluation metrics as mentioned in an earlier paragraph.